As Wimbledon 2021 begins to draw to a close, here's what you need to know about the final

 Draws for the Wheelchair Men’s and Women’s Singles, as well as doubles matches, were announced on Tuesday July 6.

-After the quarter finals saw Federer, Marton Fucsovics, Karen Khachanov and Felix Auger-Aliassime knocked out of the competition, the Men’s Singles semi finals of Wimbledon 2021 will see Novac Djokovic play Shapovalov on Centre Court, followed by Italian player Matteo Berrettini playing against Hurkacz.
+After the quarter finals saw Federer, Marton Fucsovics, Karen Khachanov and Felix Auger-Aliassime knocked out of the competition, the Men’s Singles semi finals of Wimbledon 2021 will see Novac Djokovic play Shapovalov on Centre Court today (July 9) at 1.30pm, followed by Italian player Matteo Berrettini’s match against Hurkacz no sooner than 3.30pm.

-The Women’s Singles semi finals have got underway today, with world number one Australian Ashleigh Barty set to take on German Angelique Kerber at around 1.30pm on Centre Court today (July 8).
+The Women’s Singles semi finals got underway yesterday (July 8), with world number one Australian Ashleigh Barty triumphing over German Angelique Kerber in a tense match on Centre Court.

-Aryna Sabalenka, 23-year-old top ranker from Belarus, will take to Centre Court after that and face off against Karolína Plíšková no earlier than 2.45pm today.
+Aryna Sabalenka, 23-year-old top ranker from Belarus, was then knocked out of the competition by Karolína Plíšková after the Czech star took the lead with a 5-7, 6-4, 6-4 victory.

+This means that Barty and Plíšková will advance to tomorrow’s Women Singles final match on Centre Court at 2pm.

-Today (July 8), British number two world rank for Wheelchair Men’s Singles, Alfie Hewett, will face off against Joachim Gerard for a spot in the semi final, while fellow Brit Gordon Reid will play Japanese star and number one single’s rank, Shingo Kunieda.
+Yesterday also saw British number two world rank for Wheelchair Men’s Singles, Alfie Hewett, fail to secure a place in the semi final after losing out to Joachim Gerard, but fellow Brit Gordon Reid triumphed over the Japanese number one single’s rank Shingo Kunieda.

-In the Wheelchair Women’s Singles quarter final, winner of last year’s US Open Jordanne Whiley will play against Aniek Van Koot and Brit Lucy Shuker will take on Dutch number one singles rank Diede De Groot.
+But in the Wheelchair Women’s Singles semi final, winner of last year’s US Open Jordanne Whiley will play against Dutch number one Diede De Groot after her triumph over Aniek Van Koot.

-Whoever prevails from each of these matches in the semi final will progress to this weekend’s final matches, which will decide who takes the Grand Slam trophy win at this year’s tournament.
+Whoever prevails in these semi final matches will progress to this weekend’s final, which will decide who takes home the Grand Slam trophy and the £1,700,000 winner’s prize up for grabs at this year’s tournament - with a whopping £35 million on offer to winners in total.

 To find out more about the order of play and players competing, visit: https://www.wimbledon.com/.